Tag Archives: Berkeley traffic accident

 Just before 8:20 p.m., the Berkeley Police Department Communications Center received a call reporting a man down in the roadway at the intersection of Sacramento and Russell streets, said Berkeley Police Lt.
-David Frankel, via email.
+Dave Frankel, via email.

 Officers responded and arrived on scene within minutes.
 They found a man injured in the street.

 Officers learned the victim had been struck by a car as he walked eastbound across Sacramento in the crosswalk. … Continue reading »